seecr/autotest/README.rst

 Async
 -----

 Hook ``asyncer.py`` supports ``asyncio`` tests defined with ``async def``.
-Async tests can contain other async tests, however due to limitations in Python (being that async is partially a syntax feature and not fully dynamic) this forces nested async tests to be executed in a separate event loop in a separate thread.
+Async tests can contain other async tests, however due to limitations in Python (being that async is partially a syntax feature and not fully dynamic) this forces nested async tests to be executed in a separate event loop in a *separate thread*.

+Non-nested async tests are run in a new event loop in de *current thread*.

 The option ``timeout=<time in s>`` specifies the maximum amount in seconds a test can run.
 After that an ``TimeoutError`` is raised.